Dimple Bhagat

-Dimple Bhagat (born 12 December 1998) is an Indian professional footballer who plays as a left back for Indian Super League side Hyderabad.
+Dimple Bhagat (born 12 December 1998) is an Indian professional footballer who plays as a defender for I-League club TRAU.

 Club career

 Born in Jammu and Kashmir, Bhagat began his career in the Pune academy before the academy was bought by Indian Super League side Pune City.

 In 2018, Dimple left the Pune City academy to join I-League side Gokulam Kerala.
 He made his professional debut on 15 December 2018 in the league against Real Kashmir.
 He started and played the full match as Gokulam Kerala drew 1–1.
 He played three more matches for Gokulam Kerala before leaving the club.

 In January 2020, Bhagat signed with Indian Super League side Hyderabad.
 He made his debut for the club on 15 January 2020 in the league against Odisha.
 He started the match but was sent off 2 minutes into first-half stoppage time, which earned Odisha a penalty which they converted and soon won the match 2–1.